philip-mathew/streamlit-forecast-application/README.md

 1. Upload csv file of univariate time series dataset for forecasting.
 2. Select number of future periods to forecast.
-3. Press on forecast button to generate forecast plot.
+3. Click on forecast button to generate forecast plot.
+4. Click on download link to downlaod csv of (history + forecast).